-I have several computers, two printers, and a 27-inch wide monitor in this room, along with two VoIP telephones, a fiber optic Internet modem, a wi-fi router, two printers (inkjet and laser), two scanners, several external hard drives used for making backups, oversized hi-fi speakers connected to the computers, and a few other pieces of hardware.
-Luckily, those are all rather small, and advancing technology results in smaller and smaller devices appearing every year.
+I have several computers and a 27-inch wide monitor in this room, along with a VoIP telephone, a high-speed fiber optic Internet connection, a wi-fi router, two printers (inkjet and laser), two scanners, several external hard drives used for making backups, oversized hi-fi speakers connected to the computers, and various other pieces of computer hardware.
+Luckily, these are all rather small, and advancing technology results in smaller and smaller devices appearing every year.
 I occasionally replace aging hardware, and the newer devices are almost always smaller than the old ones.
 However, I have a huge space problem: books and magazines.
 They don’t seem to be getting any smaller.
 My older books still take up as much room today as they did years ago.

-"My office" has two four-foot wide bookcases that are each six feet tall, along with two smaller bookcases and a four-drawer filing cabinet.
-Pam and I share this "office," so we have two desks, each laden with computers and printers.
+“My office” has two bookcases that are each six feet tall and four feet wide, along with two smaller bookcases and a four-drawer filing cabinet.
+Pam and I share this “office,” so we have two desks, each laden with computers and printers.
 We squeeze a lot into a ten-foot-by-twelve-foot room.

 While four bookcases sounds like a lot of storage space, I filled them all years ago with books, magazines, software boxes, and stacks of CD-ROM disks.
-I don't have room for any new purchases unless I first remove some of the items I already have and move them to boxes in the basement.
-In fact, I rarely do that.
+I don’t have room for any new purchases unless I first remove some of the items I already have and move them to boxes in the basement.
+Nowadays, I have more books and magazines in the basement than I do in the office.

-"My under-window bookcases groan under the weight of about 15 years of NEHGR and many other journals and magazines.
-My piles fall over sometimes.
-There is no more room!
-I welcome electronic distribution of magazines and newsletters!
-I have a lot more hard drive and flash drive space than physical space, and I can take the electronic versions with me on a flash drive.
-Not to mention saving publishing and mailing costs."Indeed, as Randy suggested, I prefer to obtain all new magazines in electronic format.
-Not only are they easier to store, but they are also easier to search.
-I only keep old books and magazines because I might want to look something up in the future.
-Of course, my computer can find words inside electronic files much faster than my fingers and eyeballs can find anything in the printed pages of hundreds of books and magazines.
-Many times I have said to myself, "I read an article about that a few years ago.
-Now, where was that article?"
+I might want to look something up in the future.
+Of course, my computer can find words inside electronic files much faster than my fingers and eyeballs can find anything in the printed pages of hundreds of magazines.
+Many times I have said to myself, “I read an article about that a few years ago.
+Now, where was that article?”
 A search on a hard drive will find the information within seconds, but a manual search of books stored in boxes in the basement is rarely successful.
 Depending on the file format used, I can often find specific words or phrases inside a few thousand files within seconds.
 Try doing that with printed books!

 I mulled that question over for quite a while before I realized that there were only two possible solutions: